juliocesarp20/Maatalys/README.md

 # Maatalys
-This is a webapp made to serve as the backbone API for a project that will aid in investigation public spending.
+Maatalys is an API built to serve as the backbone for an investigation application focused on analyzing public spending.
+It provides the necessary infrastructure and tools for users to manage investigations and searches

 ## Tech
 - Python